sakuragasaki46/MukuroI/README.md

 * The whole code has no tests.
 * The current implementation of security requires constant presence of the botmaster in order to work.
   Moreover, it is implemented using owner-only prefix command, and that’s bad.
+* One day S.E.S.S.O. will discover this repository and make some despairful product out of it, without giving me credit.
+I’m not fine with that, but whatever is meant to happen, happens.

+## Final Word

+Together we have to strive to mantain the world a livable place, and protect it from the seductions of despair.

+This security and fun MIT-licensed bot is an attempt to keep world peace thriving, and to preserve everyone’s hope.